eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 The Dynamic Language Binding API allows to define data types at runtime instead of having the types predefined as it is required by the Plain Language Binding.
 This API includes both the type definition and, the getters and setters required to use the defined types.
-Type definition can also be done using a XML configuration file as explained in :ref:`xmldynamictypes` section.
+Type definition can also be done using a XML configuration file as explained in :ref:`xmldynamictypes` section or by parsing an IDL file at runtime, as explained in :ref:`dynamic-types-idl-parsing` section.

 This section presents first the Dynamic Language Binding API, and then the supported types and specific examples defining and using those types.